Kindermusik

 • Credit/debit card payments (Visa/Mastercard/Discover/AmEx) are accepted on the Academy’s payment webpages.
 There are no convenience fees for credit/debit card transactions.

-• Checks are no longer accepted.
+• Checks are not accepted.

 • Music Academy tuition is non-refundable.